trunkclub/lumberjack/README.md

 You can also quickly view the audit summary of any available report ID by running `yarn lumberjack` and selecting `Get audit summary for a report ID`.

+## Automated runs

+If you would like to set up Lumberjack to run via some kind of automated means (e.g. in a CI/CD pipeline), you can leverage `yarn automated-audit` to do so.
+You can also pass in if you would like to capture screenshots with this script by adjusting the `automated` config setting in your `.ljconfig.js` file.

-## Upgrading from v 1.0.0 to v 2.0.0
+## Upgrading to v 2.0.0+

-Version 2 of Lumberjack includes changes that bring its data structure more in line with Axe's typing.
-While none of these changes will impact any legacy report data you currently have saved, it does impact your most recent unique violation data.
+Version 2+ of Lumberjack include changes that adjust the structure of the data to both more closely mirror Axe's and to adjust the naming of `byElement` unique data.
+While none of these changes will impact any legacy report data you currently have saved, they do impact your most recent unique violation data.

-To update your project's report data so the client can run, just run `yarn lumberjack` and select `Combine and tally report data` on your most recent report ID.
+You can update you project's report data by following these steps for each report ID:

+- Run `yarn lumberjack`
+- Select `Run individual tasks`
+- Select `Generate unique violation data`
+- Select report ID

 ## Versioning